Are you looking for the most efficient space heaters available?

 In oil-filled space heaters, the electric heating element warms up a specialist kind of oil inside the unit.
 The oil then circulates around the inside of the radiator—like a unit, heating the metal housing.
 The entire housing begins to radiate heat, warming up the air around it.

 There’s a good reason why oil space heaters look like old-fashioned radiators.
 The purpose of the many thin fins (or ribs as they’re sometimes called) is to create the biggest surface area for maximum heating efficiency.
 Put simply, this design means that there are more hot surfaces to warm up the air.

 The oil inside this kind of space heater has two important properties: a high specific heat capacity and a high boiling point.
 Thanks to these, it can conduct heat extremely efficiently without the risk of boiling.

 One of the ways in which the best oil filled radiator heaters are particularly energy-efficient heaters is that the housing stays hot for a while after the heater has been turned off.
 These radiators may take a relatively long time to warm up, but they don’t need to be on constantly to provide heat.

-Because oil-filled space heaters don’t feature fans or any other method of air oscillation, they’re best suited for small spaces where you can sit close to the unit.
+Because oil-filled space heaters don’t feature fans or any other method of air oscillation like other types of electric heaters, they’re best suited for small spaces where you can sit close to the unit.
 They make for energy-efficient, cheap space heaters for close-up use in an office or a small living room.
 The lack of fans also makes them some of the quietest space heaters available.